BonoboPLC/lojjo_wiki/use-cases/agents.md

 # How do I pay commissions to my sellers?
+1. Navigate to Agents -> Sales Agents
+2. Find the agent in the search listing
+3. Click on the Agents username to go into the Agents detail view screen
+4.
 # How can I protect myself against seller fraud and theft?
 # How can I monitor my sellers activity?
 # How can I see a tickets history and related activity?